Real-Time, Constant-Space, Constant-Randomness Verifiers

-We start by demonstrating that every language that is recognizable by a \odfak{2} is verifiable by a constant-space, constant-randomness verifier that scans its input in real time.
+It remains to show that every language recognizable by a \onfaklnrr{k}{m} has a real-time verifier of the kind considered in this paper.
 The technique employed in the proof of \cref{thm:SY} for constructing verifiers is not useful here, since it requires the verifier to pause its input head occasionally when processing certain portions of the certificate.
-We will show that all languages in \ODFAK{2} have more concise proofs of membership that can be checked by our restricted machines.
-Some examples of languages on the alphabet $\Set{0,1,\#}$ in \ODFAK{2} are \twin, the set of all strings containing equal numbers of 0's and 1's, the set of all odd-length binary strings with the symbol $\#$ at the middle position, the language $\Set{w | w \in (x\#)^+, x \in (0\cup 1)^+}$, and their complements.
+We will show that, for all $m>0$, all languages in \ONFAKLNRR{*}{m} have more concise proofs of membership that can be checked by our restricted machines.